buildkite-plugins/ecs-deploy-buildkite-plugin/README.md

 ### `target-container-name`

-The Container Name to forward ALB requests to
+The Container Name to forward ALB requests to.

 ### `target-container-port`